 F. Scott Fitzgerald, Tara House & Colonial Revival

 There are two most magical buildings for me on the tour.
-The first is the Tara House, built in 1914 and resembling the home in Gone with the Wind.
+The first is the Tara House, which was built in 1914 and resembles the home in Gone with the Wind.
 It is the last of the Colonial Revival architecture in West Hollywood.
-It has a wonderfully rich history that stars Elsie Weismann, the original owner who fought tooth and nail for the home to be donated to the city in the form of a park.
+It has a wonderfully rich history that stars Elsie Weisman, the original owner who fought tooth and nail for the home to be donated to the city in the form of a park.

-The Tara House was home to the Modern Forum, a mid-twentieth century Los Angeles think tank that welcomed voices the likes of Einstein, Gandhi, and Eleanor Roosevelt.
+The Tara House was home to the Modern Forum, a mid-twentieth century Los Angeles think tank that welcomed thought leaders like Einstein, Gandhi, Eleanor Roosevelt, and the like.
 My other favorite destination is an apartment in which F. Scott Fitzgerald lived for a time and did a lot of writing.
-It is very, very difficult to find this information, because, despite Hollywood’s reputation, West Hollywood is often immensely private about her inhabitants past and present.
-I go to that building often and stare up at it with shivers and big eyes; there is undying enchantment about the place.
+It is very, very difficult to find this information, because – despite Hollywood’s reputation – West Hollywood is often immensely private about her inhabitants, past and present.
+I go to that building often and stare up at it with shivers and big eyes; there is an undying enchantment about the place.

 Meet The Sunset Marquis

-I was introduced to the Sunset Marquis eight months ago now, and it instantaneously became a premier destination on my dear walking tour.
-My tour has been requested by friends and friends who want me to attend them and their parents on the tour.
+I was introduced to the Sunset Marquis eight months ago now, and it instantaneously became a premier destination on my walking tour.
+My tour has been requested by curious friends and friends searching for a personal guide for their soon-to-be-arriving parents.

-The Sunset Marquis has either been the first destination and fueled our walk, or the final destination and a place for a calm meal or drink or feet in the pool afterwards.
+The Sunset Marquis has either been the first destination and the inspiration for the rest of our walk, or the final destination and the place for a meal or drink or feet in the pool afterwards.

-I feel that the Sunset Marquis fulfills many fun “historical” entertainment requirements – from Billy Bob Thornton’s years of living there to Cardi B’s popping in and out surreptitiously these days – though its rock and roll history is this thing here, and it is unprecedented and likely unrepeatable.
-There are six blogs about the hotel’s history on this website, so I am going to merely direct you to those to hear more.
+I feel that the Sunset Marquis fulfills many fun “historical” entertainment requirements – from Billy Bob Thornton’s years of living there to Cardi B’s popping in and out surreptitiously these days.
+But the hotel’s rock and roll history – unprecedented and likely unrepeatable – is its primary focus.
+There are six blogs about the hotel’s history on this website, so I am going to merely direct you to those to learn more.

 Start Your Tour of West Hollywood

-People here want to walk their dogs and frequent local havens like Alfred’s Coffee, Melrose shopping, The Grove, even Target bags are seen bobbing by on the street outside my house.
-Not all of Hollywood is Hollywood, and the Sunset Marquis is a place you can walk up to, escaping the noise and bustle outside to catch up with a friend or think about your next project.
+People here want to walk their dogs and frequent local havens like Alfred’s Coffee, Melrose shopping, The Grove.
+Even Target bags are seen bobbing by on the street outside my house.
+Not all of Hollywood is Hollywood, and the Sunset Marquis is a place where you can escape the noise and bustle outside to catch up with a friend or think about your next project.

-Walk around West Hollywood on Sunset Boulevard, Melrose, Santa Monica, or many other smaller streets and petite parks and small groupings of neighborhood watering holes.
+Walk around West Hollywood on Sunset Boulevard, Melrose, Santa Monica, or many other smaller streets to discover petite parks and small groupings of neighborhood watering holes.
 See where there are people and hop out onto the sidewalk.
-Enjoy being on foot all day -when it’s not too hot for you – and especially enjoy the long sun setting in the West.
-Talk to locals, and because we love this city, I’m sure you’ll get happy recommendations.
-Although, don’t expect the busyness of New York City or other metropolises.
-The Los Angeles sidewalks are much quieter, and the anonymity and space, once you adjust, feel great.
+Enjoy being on foot all day – when it’s not too hot for you – and especially enjoy the long sunset in the West.
+Talk to locals; because we love this city, I’m sure you’ll get happy recommendations.
+But don’t expect the busyness of New York City or other metropolises.
+The Los Angeles sidewalks are much quieter, and the anonymity and space – once you adjust – feel great.